 Chicago Neighborhood Initiatives

-David Doig is a seasoned professional in community development, real estate, finance, and government.
-With over 20 years of experience, Doig is President of Chicago Neighborhood Initiatives (CNI).
+David is a seasoned professional in community development, real estate, finance, and government.
+With over 20 years of experience, David is President of Chicago Neighborhood Initiatives (CNI).
 CNI is a not-for-profit community development corporation focused on mixed-use real estate developments on Chicago's Far South Side and is a Community Development Entity investing New Market Tax Credits in high impact neighborhood projects.

 Freddy has over 24 years of experience in the Elevator Service Industry in P&L, sales, operations and management.
 Today, Freddy serves as Business Development Manager of thyssenkrupp Elevator.
 He enjoys helping others and giving back to the community.
 He is the Chair of the University of Illinois Children’s Hospital advisory board, a member of San Miguel School board, as well as a member of the Sanai Hospital community advisory board.